josh-hm/philosopher_personalities/README.md

 <br>
 <br>

+## Distance heatmap

-A distance heatmap calculated using the pair-wise distance between philosophers in the 5-D personality trait space.
+Calculated using the pair-wise distance between philosophers in the 5-D personality trait space.
 It shows how different/close the philosophers are, both within and between the categories of ethic type.

 ![Heatmap: distance between ethics groups](https://github.com/josh-hm/philosopher_personalities/blob/master/plots/distances_groups.svg)